michaelsbradleyjr/validator-monitor/README.md

 ## Telegram bot setup

 In the Telegram app, create a new bot by sending the `/newbot` command to *@BotFather*.
-Provide a name and username for your bot and you'll receive a token to access the API.
+Provide a name and username for your bot and you'll receive a key to access the API.

 Send a message to your bot in Telegram, and then run this command in a terminal:
 ```